ppy/osu-wiki/news/2024/2024-05-12-resurrection-cup-2024-registration-now-open.md

 To register, head over to our **[Registration page](https://www.rescup.xyz/register)** to connect your osu! and Discord account, as well as setting up your team!
 Before registering, please make sure that:
 - You must not have violated the **[osu! community rules](https://osu.ppy.sh/wiki/en/Rules)** within the past 12 months.
-- You joined the **[official Discord server](https://discord.gg/UNzyfgGfeu)** for ResCup24.
+- You have joined the **[ResCup24 official Discord server](https://discord.gg/UNzyfgGfeu)**.

 On top of that, you are required to sign up with a team of at least 5 members.
-If you don’t have enough team members, the `#looking-for-team` channel in our **[Discord server](https://discord.gg/UNzyfgGfeu)** should be where you headed first before signing up!
+If you don’t have enough team members, the `#looking-for-team` channel in our **[Discord server](https://discord.gg/UNzyfgGfeu)** should be where you are heading first before signing up!

-We also encourage spectators to join **[ResCup Discord server](https://discord.gg/UNzyfgGfeu)** in order to keep up with all important announcements and livestream notification.
+We also encourage spectators to join the **[ResCup Discord server](https://discord.gg/UNzyfgGfeu)** in order to keep up with all important announcements and livestream notifications.
 For more information, check out our **[forum post](https://osu.ppy.sh/community/forums/topics/1919672?n=1)** and the **[tournament website](https://www.rescup.xyz/)**.
-We hope to see you join, either as players or spectators!
+We hope to see you around, either as a player or spectator!

 —Phreel & Hoaq